 In terms of salary, the average pay for Aestheticians and Estheticians can vary depending on several factors, such as location, experience, education, and type of employer.
 According to the Bureau of Labor Statistics (BLS), the median annual wage for skincare specialists, including Aestheticians and Estheticians, was $45,760 as of May 2021.
 However, the BLS data does not distinguish between the aesthetician and the esthetician.

-In some areas, Aestheticians may earn higher salaries than Estheticians because they may have more advanced training, meaning they can perform additional services, such as laser treatments or injectables.
-Aestheticians may also work in medical spas or plastic surgery clinics, offering higher salaries than traditional beauty salons.
+In some areas of the world, Aestheticians may earn higher salaries compared to that of Estheticians because they may have received more advanced training.
+The training means they are able to perform additional services, such as laser treatments or injectables.
+Aestheticians are also properly licensed to work in medical spas or plastic surgery clinics, which offer them higher salaries than traditional beauty salons.

 On the other hand, Estheticians may earn lower salaries than Aestheticians because they may be limited in the services they can perform and the types of establishments where they can work.
 Estheticians work primarily in beauty salons, day spas, or skincare clinics.